adampax/titanium-mapbox/README.md

 ## Properties

 `map`
-* Required, path to local mbtiles file or an online MapBox or TileStream id that looks like: <username>.map-<random characters>.
+* Required, path to local mbtiles file or an online MapBox or TileStream id that looks something like: _userName.map-szwegi5m_`.

 `debugTiles`
 * Optional, defaults to false.